mesivayenduri/cheats/LFCS/Operations & Deployment.md

 at 'now + 3 weeks'
 at 'now + 3 months'

+If you want to schedule a job using at
+> at 'now + 2 min'   ( this will enter you into a prompt where you can enter the script or command to execute )
+> at > /usr/bin/bash /home/vboxuser/backup.sh
+> at > ctrl + D   (to exit)

 atq ( display all the at jobs job-identifiers)

 atq -c <JOB-IDENTIFIER>